Cluj-Napoca Botanical Garden

 In addition to its role as a tourist destination, the garden also serves as a teaching and research center as part of the Babeș-Bolyai University.
 In 2010, the Romanian Ministry of Culture and National Patrimony categorized it as a historical monument.

-The garden is over 14 hectares in area, with over 10,000 plants found throughout the world.
+The garden is over 14 ha in area, with over 10,000 plants found throughout the world.
 It is divided into ornamental, phytogeographic (geobotanical), systematic (taxonomical), economic, and medicinal sections.
 Romanian flora and vegetation are represented by plants from the Transylvanian plains, the Carpathian Mountains, Banat, etc.

 Among the Botanical Garden's interesting attractions are the Japanese Garden (a garden in Japanese style, with a brook and a Japanese-style house, inspired by the traditional style, gyo-no-niwa, which refers to a traditional type of Japanese garden characterized by a naturalistic, asymmetrical composition that combines water, stones, and vegetation, with a contemplative and symbolic purpose.), the Roman Garden with archeological remains from the Roman colony of Napoca, among them a statue of Ceres, goddess of cereals and bread, alongside cultivated plants that dominate contemporary Romanian agriculture.
 Jablonovszki Elemér was its head gardener for 45 years.